 There is little to like about clickbait.
 Clickbait is a headline that generates a momentary rush of excitement that culminates in a rapid letdown.
 It is a corruption of information, a "bait and switch" tactic that leads to the Internet's most insipid websites and faux blogs filled with picture galleries accompanied by short, vapid blurbs of text.

-It probably comes as no surprise to anyone familiar with reading on the web that narrow text column widths are preferable to wide ones.
-Because web designers pay attention to resolutions and screen sizes, most templates are designed so that the active window is the appropriate column width.
-The length (inch-wise) of an article is more important to the webmaster.
+It may come as no surprise to those who read online that narrow text columns are preferable to wide ones.
+Good web developers pay attention to browser resolutions and screen sizes to ensure that their web pages are the right width.
+The length (i.e. word count) of an article is the writer's concern.